 Usually, web hosting providers (at a minimum) will have the following options: shared hosting, VPS, and dedicated hosting.

 Increased traffic means more resources are being used.
 Therefore, if the maximum server limit is reached, your visitors will have to have a slow browsing experience that makes them very unhappy.
 Even worse you will encounter error codes as the bandwidth limit is exceeded.

 Websites can become quite cumbersome if optimizations are not done.
 Or implemented but not appropriate.
-For example, image size is too large, image is not responsive, CSS/JS file is not minified…
+For example, the image size is too large, the image is not responsive, CSS/JS file is not minified…

 Lack Of Cache

 The cache is an extremely important step in delivering content more quickly to users.
 Therefore, a shortage of counting memory will create unnecessary waiting time.
 Because the browser has to request a resource from the main server each time it receives a request.